aratinau/api-platform-pagination/README.md

 `api/furniture?page=2`

+## Seventh example : simple DataProvider using subresourceDataProvider

+CommentSubresourceDataProvider show how use the standard behaviour

+`api/movies/{id}/comments`

-## Seventh example use QueryBuilder in subresource
+## Eight example use QueryBuilder in subresource

-DiscussionDataProvider show how use QueryBuilder and order by DESC the result
+DiscussionSubresourceDataProvider show how use QueryBuilder and order by DESC the result

 ### Usage